About Dynamic Remarketing

 Remarketing with Analytics (the non-dynamic version) relies on an audience definition based on the dimensions and metrics that are available in Analytics when you enable Advertising Features.
 These dimensions and metrics describe and measure user- and session-based behavior on your site, and also include user attributes like Age, Gender, and Interest.

 With Dynamic Remarketing, you update your page tags with vertical-specific attributes so that you collect additional information and can further refine audiences based on those attributes.
 For example, Analytics can collect things like the IDs of products that users interact with on retail websites and the origin-and-destination information that users supply on travel websites.
-After updating your tags, you then create corresponding Dynamic Attributes in Analytics and link them to your AdWords account.
+After updating your tags, you then create corresponding Dynamic Attributes in Analytics and link them to your Google Ads account.

-With this updated tagging and with the corresponding attributes available in AdWords, you can then create audiences to whom you can serve personalized remarketing ads.
+With this updated tagging and with the corresponding attributes available in Google Ads, you can then create audiences to whom you can serve personalized remarketing ads.
 The content of the ads is based on the data Analytics captures; for example, if users have viewed a specific product on your site, then you can show those users a remarketing ad for that product or for a related or top-performing product.

 To use Dynamic Remarketing, you first need to: